AdeyaOduor/Simple-library-app/README.md

 # Simple-library-app
-A libary with local storage
+A library with local storage, accompanied by a react js to create interactive UIs.